 The Accreditation Council decides on the accreditation of the study programme upon the request by the higher education institution.
 The basis for the decision is the accreditation report.

-All accreditation reports are published by the Foundation Accreditation Council in the electronic application and information system (ELIAS) as well as in the European Database of External Quality Assurance Results (DEQAR).
+All accreditation reports are published by the German Accreditation Council in the electronic application and information system (ELIAS) as well as in the European Database of External Quality Assurance Results (DEQAR).

 Should the accreditation report on the part of the assessor committee contain recommendations on requirements or recommendations for the decision of the Accreditation Council, there is the option that FIBAA carries out a process of quality enhancement (implementation of the recommendations/conditions).
 The higher education institution decides on the use of this option after the on-site inspection and presentation of the accreditation report.
 A separate lump sum will be charged for this, depending on the effort involved.
 Please consider this option when scheduling the accreditation process.